 The most effective treatment option for peripheral neuropathy isn't always obvious.
 Our doctors perform a thorough examination to determine which type of therapy—or a combination of therapies—is most appropriate for your unique situation.
 Our patients have experienced excellent results with:

-- Regenerative medicine, including platelet-rich plasma and stem cells
+- Regenerative medicine, including platelet-rich plasma

 - Trigger point injections